chuanwuliu/data-parser/README.md

        ```bash
        python dataparser.py tests/test_input1.txt tests/_temp_output2.csv
        ```
    * The default delimiter is comma.
 You can customised the delimiter using the `-d` argument.
-For example parser with `@`
+For example, parsing with `@`
        ```bash
        python dataparser.py tests/test_input1.txt tests/_temp_output2.csv --d @
        ```